 Just as other villages on the banks of Lake Ceresio, Gandria was home to many artists and architects that became renowned abroad, like the brothers Giovanni and Giuseppe Torricelli, who were engaged in the 12th century construction of the Trento Cathedral.
 The two brothers also decorated the ceilings of the beautiful house of Vigilio and Pietro Rabaglio and are known to have designed the royal palace of the Bourbons in Segovia, Spain.

-From the end of May until the middle of October, every Monday afternoon, a guided visit to this magical and incredibly charming location, invite you to take a dive into the past and discover how the fishermen and the inhabitants of the lake used to live once.
-Accompanied by a guide you navigate Lake Ceresio on a boat, then wander up and down the narrow village streets and return to the city centre taking a naturalistic path, better known as “The Olive Tree Path”.
+From 26th of June until the 16th of October, every Tuesday, a guided visit to this magical and incredibly charming location, invite you to take a dive into the past and discover how the fishermen and the inhabitants of the lake used to live once.
+Accompanied by a guide you walk to Gandria and leisurely stroll up and down the narrow village streets.
+Return to the city centre by boat.

 If you have more time…